banzai-cicd/banzai/README.md

     deployBranches = /tag\-(.*)|develop/        // regex to determine which branches to deploy deployScriptFile = 'deployScript.sh'        // location of deployScript. defaults to deployScript.sh
-    jdk = 'jdk 10.0.1'                          // value must be the name given to a configured JDK in the Global Tools sections of Jenkins vulnerabilityScans = [
+    jdk = 'jdk 10.0.1'                          // value must be the name given to a configured JDK in the Global Tools sections of Jenkins vulnerabilityAbortOnError                 // globally set that all vulnerability scans should abort the pipeline if there is an Error vulnerabilityScans = [
       /develop/: [                              // run this collection of scans against develop [